paglobal/augmented-tabflow/README.md

 ### Important

+- maybe implement a feature to export tab or tab group to any arbitrary bookmark folder
+- collapse tree items when done with exporting tab or tab group
 - fix different bookmark ids on different machines problem
 - all newly created tab groups should be hoisted down
 - migrate fully to JSX